CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 A common type of malware is ransomware.
 This encrypts the data of the infected IT system as well as often other data that can be reached via network shares.
 As a rule, the attackers use encryption methods that can not be reversed without knowing the key, thus forcing their victims to spend large sums of money.
 If there is no effective protection against malicious programs and no additional precautions like data backups are made, there can be significant restrictions on the availability of information as well as massive financial and image damage.

-### 2 3 Targeted Attacks and Social EngineeringInstitutions are often attacked with customized malicious programs.
+### 2 3 Targeted Attacks and Social Engineering
+Institutions are often attacked with customized malicious programs.
 This z.
 B. Leading executives through social engineering methods to open malicious email attachments.
 Tailor-made malicious programs often can not be detected directly by virus protection programs.
 The human resources department of an institution, for example, can be a target, for example by malicious application documents are sent by electronic means.
 If the attacker has been able to infect an IT system in this way, he can spread within the institution and, for example, steal, manipulate or destroy information.

 ### 2 4 Mobile media infections